 By KENDALL KARSON, ABC News

-Just over eight in 10 Americans are concerned about contracting the virus, a number that has held steady in polling the last few weeks.
+The new poll continues to show national unease about the outbreak, with just over eight in 10 Americans concerned about contracting the coronavirus, a number that continues to hold steady in polling the last few weeks.

 Copyright © 2020, ABC Audio.
 All rights reserved.